artichoke/rand_mt/README.md

 ## Stability

-This crate takes advantage of rust's built-in benchmarking, which is still an unstable feature as of 1.8.
-Until it stabilizes, one must compile the tests for this crate with nightly, or fork the crate and remove the benchmarks.
+All code and tests should compile and run without problems on all 1.x versions of rust back to 1.0.0.
+The only exceptions is the benchmarks, which is still an unstable feature as of rust 1.14.
+They are optional though and the crate can be used without them.

 ## License